Polanco, Zamboanga del Norte

-Polanco, officially the Municipality of Polanco (Lungsod sa Polanco; Subanen: Benwa Polanco; Chavacano: Municipalidad de Polanco; Bayan ng Polanco), is a 3rd class municipality in the province of Zamboanga del Norte, Philippines.
+Polanco, officially the Municipality of Polanco (Lungsod sa Polanco; Subanen: Benwa Polanco; Chavacano: Municipalidad de Polanco; Bayan ng Polanco), is a municipality in the province of Zamboanga del Norte, Philippines.
 According to the 2020 census, it has a population of 42,265 people.

 Most of land of Polanco was owned by the influential family of Realiza, led by Don Gaudencio N. Realiza during the times of American regime in the Philippines.
 The present land they own are large parts of Labrador (Prinda), Bethlehem, Dansullan, Guinles, Macleodes, New Sicayab, New Lebangon, Sianib, South Polanco, and Obay.

+History

+By virtue of Executive Order No. 467 signed by President Elpidio Quirino on August 22, 1951, the municipality of Polanco, along with New Piñan, was organized, separated from Dipolog in the old Zamboanga province.
+The municipality contains four barrios with one with the same name the seat of the government.